mstiege/mstiege/README.md

 - 👋 Hi, I’m @mstiege
-- 👀 I’m interested in ...
+- 👀 I’m interested in history, economics, tech
-- 🌱 I’m currently learning python...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...idk yet :)
 - 📫 How to reach me on twitter at stiegerma

 <!---